UKREiiF 2023

 The planning process has included 3 pre-application meetings; numerous design meetings with the local Planning Department; and Public Consultation events.
 This process has helped to formulate a development brief for the Mead Street area and has shaped this parcel of land into a high-quality scheme that excels in space standards and energy efficiency.

-watford virtual planning committee success
+Watford virtual planning committee success

 POD Architects are delighted to announce Watford Borough Council has awarded planning permission to our innovative family housing site within the Northern Riverwell Masterplan.
 During these challenging times, the scheme was approved with unanimous support for the very first virtual planning committee by Watford Borough Council with delegated powers.
 Working with Kier Property Ltd and Watford Borough Council, POD Architects developed the family housing site to deliver a comprehensive scheme, creating a new neighbourhood and catalyst for the regeneration of the Watford Riverwell Northern Masterplan, which POD completed in 2018.